jasompi/CloudSwitch/iOS/README.md

 7. To change the name or code for a button, long press the button again.
 8. To switch to a different Cloud Switch device, tap the Cloud Switch status label.

+## Sync switch state

+If the current switch state in app does not match state on the physical switch, user can set the state of the switch by long press the switch button, then choose the "Set state to ON|OFF".
+This will change the switch state in Cloud Switch Hub without turn on/off the switch.

 ## Dependency:

 * [Particle-SDK](https://github.com/particle-iot/particle-cloud-sdk-ios)